Know Your Rights To Child Custody As A Father In Seattle

-In working with a family law attorney in Seattle, be sure to cover the following aspects of your case:
+In working with an experienced child custody and visitation attorney in Seattle, be sure to cover the following aspects of your case:

 - Avoid talking badly about children’s mother – Last, even when feelings can be rather raw, you need to avoid talking badly about your children’s mother.
 The courts will want to see two individuals who can get along for the sake of the children.
 If you are seen as angry or combative, it can work against you getting quality time with your children.
 Speaking negatively about the mother may also alienate your children from you.